Nikon D100 vs Olympus E-M10 III

 The D100 writes its imaging data to Compact Flash cards, while the E-M10 III uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D100 and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D100 was succeeded by the Nikon D200.
+Both the D100 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D100 was replaced by the Nikon D200, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.